 Exceptional leave will be considered by the Executive Headteacher for absence which genuinely demonstrates exceptional circumstances (such as a bereavement).
 The school’s pro-forma must be used for exceptional leave.

-The Governing Body permits the Executive Headteacher to authorize an exceptional absence, at her discretion, if the following conditions are met:
+The Trust permits the Executive Headteacher to authorise an exceptional absence, at her discretion, if the following conditions are met:

 - there is at least 97% attendance in the current and previous academic year